Appalachian Trail Museum

 The Appalachian Trail Museum is located in Pine Grove Furnace State Park near Gardners, Pennsylvania, United States, and commemorates the builders, maintainers and hikers of the Appalachian Trail, including those in the Appalachian Trail Hall of Fame.
 Features include a 1959 trail shelter from Peters Mountain built by Earl Shaffer, the first A.T. thru-hiker, vintage hiking and trail building equipment, historic A.T. signs, A.T. displays on permanent loan from the Smithsonian Institution, a recreation of A.T. founder Benton MacKaye's Sky Parlor office and a display on the National Trails System Act of 1968.
-The Museum also has an extensive research library.
+The museum also has an extensive research library.

+History

 The museum was conceived in 1998 and is located in the Old Mill Building, a stone gristmill building of the former Pine Grove Iron Works.
 It is the first museum in the United States dedicated to a hiking trail.
-The Museum opened in 2010.
+The museum opened in 2010.

 The museum is open each year from early April to late October.
 Parking is available adjacent to the Furnace Stack Picnic Pavilion.
 Admission is free.
-The Museum also operates the Ironmaster's Mansion Hostel, a hostel and special events venue located near the midpoint of the Appalachian Trail just a few hundred yards from the Museum.
+The museum also operates the Ironmaster's Mansion Hostel, a hostel and special events venue located near the midpoint of the Appalachian Trail just a few hundred yards from the museum.